Generic name: bremelanotide (BRE me LAN oh tide)

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you don't understand all instructions.

 Use the bremelanotide injection at least 45 minutes before sexual activity.

 Do not use more than 1 bremelanotide injection every 24 hours.
 Do not use more than 8 total injections within 1 month.

 Prepare an injection only when you are ready to give it.
 Do not use if the medicine looks cloudy, has changed colors, or has particles in it.
 Call your pharmacist for new medicine.

 Bremelanotide can cause nausea, which may be severe.
-You may be given other medication to help prevent nausea.
 Use this medicine exactly as your doctor has prescribed.